How to print on fabric: The right techniques for fabric printing

 Lino advantages:

-- You can do this at home using your iron
+• You can do this at home using your iron for your iron-on transfer

 When you wish to print something shiny on a fabric, you’ll use foil printing.

 This procedure involves using a foil sealant on the material.
-You then press the foil onto the textile with a steel roller.
-Make sure to use a good quality sealant for a more durable design.
+You then press the foil onto the material with a steel roller.
+Make sure to use a good quality sealant for a more durable pattern.

 A second foil method involves reproducing first on the foil and then pressing the foil on the fabric.
 You do this with an iron or a steel roller.

-Preferably one should dry clean foil printed items.
+Preferably one should dry clean foil after you print on an item.

 Advantages of foil printing:

-- It’s a creative way to print any design.
+• It’s a creative way to print any pattern.
 Used for clothing, homewear or décor items

-Screen printing on fabric involves reproducing each color separately on a separate screen.
+Printing on screens using fabric involves reproducing each color separately on separate screens.

 This process is best for simple designs and shapes that only need a few shades.
-A white design on black material has usually been screen printed.
+A white pattern on black material has usually been printed on screens.

-You can either screen print using a printer or by hand.
-If you do this yourself, you’ll squeeze paint through a screen made of a steel frame and nylon mesh.
+You can either use this method with a printer or by hand.
+If you do this yourself, you’ll squeeze paint through screens made of steel frames and nylon mesh.

-The hand screen process is a favoured artistic technique, made popular by creatives like Andy Warhol.
+The hand process on screens is a favoured artistic technique, made popular by creatives like Andy Warhol.

 People adopt different methods for different products.
-For instance, if you print on a ready-made item (T-shirt, handbag etc), you’ll use flat screen printing.
-For entire rolls of fabric, the rotary screen process is best.
+For instance, if you print on an already-made item (T-shirt, handbag etc), you’ll use flat-screens for printing.
+For an entire roll of fabric, the rotary screens process is best.

+How to print on fabric?
 Take a look at the different materials.
-Then see how each fabric responds when you have printed on it.
+Then watch how each fabric responds when you have printed on it.

 Here at maake, we print on over 100+ fabric types, so just what type of fabric are you looking for?
 We have prepared a little summary below of some of the most popular types:

-People often choose to print on canvas when they have a photo they want to frame and display or for internal/external uses such as bags, deckchairs, seating, bean bags, etc.
+People often choose fabric printing on canvas when they have a photo they want to frame and display or for internal/external uses such as bags, deckchairs, seating, bean bags, etc.

 For artists, the best type of canvas is a special blend of cotton and polyester that is completely matte – called archival canvas.
 You’ll see that the quality is exceptional.